StreamPot/StreamPot/packages/landing/src/getting-started.md

 ### 5) Run your command

 Set up your video processing job.
-This example converts an mp4 to and mp3 audio.
+This example converts an mp4 video to mp3 audio.

 ```js
 const convertedVideo = await streampot